 On this 10th anniversary of Hurricane Katrina, I take note that I rarely consider this event to be one that shaped the course of my life.
 I don’t know how I’ve missed it, I don’t know why I’ve been so consciously avoiding it, but that moment was for me, as for so many others, perhaps the most critical event of my life.

 Katrina led me to two years of employment with the Red Cross.
 Katrina taught me everything I know about emergency preparedness.
-Katrina taught me about how easy it is for disaster to strike close to home.
+Katrina taught me about how easy it is for a disaster to strike close to home.
 Katrina taught me to be always generous when walking amongst the plight of others.
 Katrina is the reason why I chose to abandon my work responsibilities two years later during Hurricane Gustav and lend a hand once more to those in need in Louisiana.
 Katrina piled on a sense of responsibility in me when I joined the Peace Corps.
-Katrina gave me many of the tools I have today which makes me a strong candidate for the US Foreign Service.
+Katrina gave me many of the tools I have today, making me a strong candidate for the US Foreign Service.
 Katrina is always with me, reminding me to be a service-oriented Rotarian.

 Perhaps I’ve missed identifying this pivotal moment because I was too caught up in the moment, or maybe because I never wanted to view that disaster as something which molded me into a better person.
-Whatever it was, ten years later, I remember the experience and all of my loved ones who played inspiring roles in making that moment one which truly mattered.
+Whatever it was, ten years later, I remember the experience and all of my loved ones who played inspiring roles in making that moment one that truly mattered.